ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 as described in [Up and Running](/docs/up-and-running).

-Alternatively, you may follow almost all of it by running OCaml in your browser using [TryOCaml](http://try.ocamlpro.com), with no installation required.
+Alternatively, you may follow almost all of it by running OCaml in your browser using the [OCaml Playground](https://ocaml.org/play), with no installation required.

 On macOS/iOS/iPadOS, you can download this [all-in-one package on the App Store](https://apps.apple.com/app/ocaml-learn-code/id1547506826).
 It contains an editor side-by-side with an interactive toplevel.
 Plus, it's free and [open source](https://github.com/GroupeMINASTE/OCaml-iOS)!